owulveryck/blog/content/post/cucumber.md

 #### The test environment with bundler

 The whole development will run with the help of bundler (and RVM).
-See this [post]  vpn-blog rvm --rvmrc --create 2.2.0@vpn-blog](http://dev.owulveryck.info/blog/2016/03/31/rvm-from-an-usb-stick-on-a-chromebook/) for more explanation on how I set it up on my Chromebook.
+See this [post](http://dev.owulveryck.info/blog/2016/03/31/rvm-from-a-usb-stick-on-a-chromebook/) for more explanation on how I set it up on my Chromebook.

 ```shell